Maksof-waqarahmed/Web-Development-01-HTML-CSS-JS/JS/week_3/class_1/README.md

 4. Use compound operators (`+=`, `-=`, `*=`) to update a variable `x` starting from `10`.

-5. Swap two numbers using arithmetic operators only (without using a third variable).

 ---

 # 🔄 Implicit Type Conversion (Type Coercion) in JavaScript